AnyFlowLabs/anyflow-cli/README.md

 # AnyFlow CLI

-A command-line interface (CLI) for performing operations with AnyFlow.
+The official command-line interface for AnyFlow operations.
+This CLI allows you to interact with the AnyFlow ecosystem, deploy smart contracts, and manage your projects.

 ## Table of Contents